 TELETEXT AROUND THE WORLD

-While the UK's Ceefax is the most famous, teletext technology spread across the globe.
+While the UK's Ceefax is obviously the most famous, teletext technology spread across the globe.
 Each country adapted the concept to their own needs and style.
+It wasn't just a British thing.

 FRANCE: ANTIOPE

-France developed ANTIOPE (Acquisition Numérique et Télévisualisation d'Images Organisées en Pages d'Écriture) in the 1970s.
-It evolved into the Minitel system, which was more advanced than teletext, offering interactive services like banking and messaging years before the web.
+France developed ANTIOPE, which stands for Acquisition Numérique et Télévisualisation d'Images Organisées en Pages d'Écriture, bit of a mouthful that, in the 1970s.
+It evolved into the Minitel system, which was actually more advanced than teletext, offering interactive services like banking and messaging years before the web.
+Ahead of their time, really.

 GERMANY: VIDEOTEXT

 Germany's Videotext launched in 1980 and became incredibly popular.
-ARD and ZDF both ran services, and Germans embraced the technology enthusiastically.
-The service continued into the digital age.
+ARD and ZDF both ran services, and Germans really embraced the technology enthusiastically.
+The service continues well into the digital age, though it's not as popular as it once was and lots of compromises have been made.
+Still, proper commitment, that.

 NETHERLANDS: TELETEKST